Ready to travel? Click here to plan your next trip!

 Is there a Diamond Beach?

-While the Iceland Diamond Beach (obviously) doesn’t have diamonds on it, the piece of iceberg that wash up on it after flushing out of nearby Jökusárlon Glacier Lagoon definitely glitter like precious gemstones in the early morning sun.
+While Iceland’s Diamond Beach (obviously) doesn’t have diamonds on it, the piece of iceberg that wash up on it after flushing out of nearby Jökusárlon Glacier Lagoon definitely glitter like precious gemstones in the early morning sun.
 Just one look at this beach (whose black sand further enhances this effect), and you’ll instantly know how it got its name.

 Can you visit the Diamond Beach in summer?

-A Diamond Beach Iceland summer trip is possible, but the “diamonds” aren’t always are large or as numerous as they are in colder times of the year.
+A Diamond Beach summer trip is possible, but the “diamonds” aren’t always are large or as numerous as they are in colder times of the year.
 If you don’t want to visit Iceland in the middle of winter (having done that, I can tell you it’s not for everyone), a compromise might be to visit in “shoulder” months such as April, May, September or October.
 You might not need to bundle up much if you visit Diamond Beach Iceland in August.
 On the other hand, Diamond Beach Iceland in September could be a little cool, or downright frigid!

 The Bottom Line